Museum of Ixelles: Collection

 The museum houses a permanent collection of over 10,000 works spanning the 16th to the 21st centuries, with a particular focus on Belgian art from the 19th and 20th centuries.
-The collection includes paintings, sculptures, drawings, posters, and photographs, covering major art movements such as realism, impressionism, neo-impressionism, symbolism, fauvism, expressionism, cubism, surrealism, and abstraction.
-Highlights include works by René Magritte, Paul Delvaux, Berthe Morisot, Constant Permeke, Pablo Picasso, and Henri de Toulouse-Lautrec.
+The collection includes paintings, sculptures, drawings, posters, and photographs, covering major art movements such as Realism, Impressionism, Neo-Impressionism, Symbolism, Fauvism, Expressionism, Cubism, Surrealism, and abstraction.
+Highlights include works by Magritte, Delvaux, Morisot, Permeke, Picasso, and Toulouse-Lautrec.

-The museum’s ancient art collection features Northern European and Italian masters, including landscapes, still lifes, and portraits.
+The museum's ancient art collection features Northern European and Italian masters, including landscapes, still lifes, and portraits.
 Its poster collection is notable for encompassing the complete lithographic output of Toulouse-Lautrec, alongside around 700 works by Belgian and European artists from the Belle Époque to the 1950s.
-Nineteenth-century Belgian art is well represented, from realism and orientalism to symbolist and impressionist works, while the 20th-century collection reflects modernist movements and artistic experimentation, including CoBrA and pop art.
+19th-century Belgian art is well represented, from Realism and Orientalism to symbolist and impressionist works, while the 20th-century collection reflects modernist movements and artistic experimentation, including CoBrA and pop art.
 Contemporary acquisitions are guided by an expert committee to reflect current trends and support emerging artists.

 The museum periodically rotates works from the permanent collection and regularly lends pieces for exhibitions worldwide.
 It also maintains educational spaces, a library, and secure storage, ensuring both public accessibility and the preservation of its holdings.